esidate/esidate/README.md

 ## Tech stack

-Following are some of the languages, frameworks and tools I frequently use:
+Following are some of the technologies I frequently use:

 <div>
   <img